ivanegam/PongWithMe/Final project report.md

 ![Original class diagram](CSCI5448_Proj5_UML_class_diag_pattern_use.drawio.svg)

 ##### Key changes in system since original design<br/>
 Since the original design and analysis work, we found the observer and decorator patterns unnecessary and thus did not implement them.
-Instead, we decided for model-view–controller and command.
+Instead, we decided for model–view–controller and command.

 #### 4. Third-party code _vs_ original code statement
 The code in the project is original, except for the following sources, which were utilized and adapted to our needs: